 Step Description 1 Follow the steps in the Create MDG Technologies topic up to and including Step 6, where you select the 'Images' checkbox.
 The 'MDG Technology Wizard - Image Selection' dialog displays.
 2 For each required model image available in the current model, select the checkbox next to the image name.
 A preview of each image displays on the right of the dialog as you select the checkbox.
-To preview of each image displays on the right of the dialog as you select the electron.
 3 Click on the Next button to proceed.